bob123456678/TrainControl/src/examples/Readme.md

     //
     // Define our edges (stations/points conncted to each other, and switch/signal commands needed to make those connections)
     //
-    // Note that from v1.8.0 of TrainControl,
-    // we can and should use control.getAutoLayout().configure instead of control.getAccessoryByName().turn/straight/red/green
-    // This gives us additional sanity checks for conflicting commands so that a path that includes opposite settings for the same accessory would thus never be chosen layout.createEdge("Station 2", "Main Track").addConfigCommand("Signal 2", GREEN);
+    // The addConfigCommand API provies sanity checks for conflicting commands so that a path that includes opposite settings for the same accessory would never be chosen layout.createEdge("Station 2", "Main Track").addConfigCommand("Signal 2", GREEN);
     layout.createEdge("Station 1", "Main Track").addConfigCommand("Signal 1", GREEN);